 The Consumer Internet of Things and consumer electronics

 With the Consumer Internet of Things we are strictly in a consumer electronics reality.

 While some of the applications in this space already are popular (fitness and personal health, for instance), the real growth still needs to come.

-Below are some IoT consumer electronics challenges to tackle first:
+Below are some consumer electronics challenges to tackle first:

 - Smarter devices.
-Consumers are waiting for smarter generations of wearables and IoT products, which are able to fulfil more functions without being too dependent from smartphones, as is the case with many of such devices today (think the first generations of smartwatches, which need a smartphone).
+Consumers are waiting for smarter generations of wearables and Internet of Things products, which are able to fulfil more functions without being too dependent from smartphones, as is the case with many of such devices today (think the first generations of smartwatches, which need a smartphone).

 - Security.
 Consumers don’t trust the Internet of Things yet, further strengthened by breaches and the coverage of these breaches.
-Moreover, it’s not just about the security of the devices but also about, among others, the security of low data communication protocols (and IoT operating systems).
+Moreover, it’s not just about the security of the devices but also about, among others, the security of low data communication protocols (and Internet of Things operating systems).
 An example: home automation standard Zigbee was proven easy to crack in November 2016.

 - Data and privacy.
 On top of security concerns, there are also concerns regarding data usage and privacy.
 The lack of trust in regards with data, privacy and security was already an issue before these breaches as we cover in our overview of the consumer electronics market evolutions.

 - A “compelling reason to buy”.
 The current devices which are categorized as Consumer Internet of Things appliances are still relatively expensive, “dumb” and hard to use.
 They also often lack a unique benefit that makes consumers massively buy them.

 The Consumer Internet of Things market: focus on experiences and benefits

 Whereas the focus of the Industrial Internet of Things is more on the benefits of applications, the Consumer Internet of Things is more about new and immersive customer-centric experiences.